Eddy Usage

 TEMP_COMPENSATION

-macro button, a dialog box will pop up - In the dialog box, you can set the heat bed temperature, nozzle temperature, temperature range value, and desired temperature
+macro button, which will open a dialog box - In the dialog box, you can set the heatbed temperature, nozzle temperature, temperature range value, and target temperature

 - Click the